Home » UPSC Syllabus 2026

 WhatsApp Official Channel Join WhatsApp Channel

-UPSC CSE 2024 comprises three stages: Preliminary Exam, Mains Examination & Interview.
-The Preliminary exam is an Objective type test of two papers of 200 marks each, while the Mains Examination is a Descriptive Type of nine papers including language & optional papers.
+UPSC CSE 2026 comprises three stages: Preliminary Exam, Mains Examination & Interview.
+The Preliminary exam is an objective-type test consisting of two papers, each worth 200 marks, while the Mains Examination is a descriptive-type test comprising nine papers, including language & optional papers.
 The details are mentioned below.

 UPSC Prelims Syllabus